seaofclouds/astro-lightroom-worker/README.md

 - `GET /lightroom/v2/catalog/albums/{album_id}/assets` - List assets in specific album

 #### Pagination and Sorting
-All album and asset listing endpoints support pagination and sorting through query parameters:
+Album and asset listing endpoints support pagination and sorting through query parameters:

 - `limit` (optional) - Number of items per page
   - Default: 20 for albums, 100 for assets
   - Example: `?limit=50`

-- `offset` (optional) - Number of items to skip
+- `name_after` (optional) - Cursor for pagination, use the last item's name from previous page
-  - Default: 0
+  - Example: `?name_after=Wedding+Photos`
-  - Example: `?offset=100`
+  - Note: This replaces the offset parameter for more reliable pagination

 - `order_by` (optional) - Field to sort by
   - Values: `captureDate`, `name`, `updated`